S-ESX/sesx-pack/README.md

-# sesx-pack
-sESX install pack
+# sESX install can be found on our discord: https://discord.s-esx.com